Programming includes individual and small group activities that cover the following developmental domains:

 STEAM is an acronym for Science, Technology, Engineering, Arts and Math.
 These are all areas of learning that are essential for children to achieve a safe, healthy and comfortable future.
 STEAM makes thinkers, inventors, innovators, doers, creators and problem solvers.
 Exposing STEAM to children today will set a foundation for their higher learning tomorrow.

 A schema is a line of thought that is demonstrated through play.
 A schema is both the category of knowledge as well as the process of acquiring that knowledge.
 Children are constantly adapting to the environment as they take in new information.
-Piaget called the schema the basic building block of intelligent behaviour – a way of organizing knowledge.
+Jean Piaget (renowned psychologist that specializes in child development) called the schema the basic building block of intelligent behaviour – a way of organizing knowledge.
 It is useful to think of schemas as “units” of knowledge, each relating to one aspect of the world, including objects and abstract concepts.

 Examples of schemas: